-NOTE: The time synchronization modules in Novell Open Enterprise Server (OES) have been designed to ensure that new OES 2 servers can be introduced into an existing network environment without disrupting any of the products and services that are in place.
+NOTE: The time synchronization modules in Novell Open Enterprise Server (OES) have been designed to ensure that OES servers can be introduced into an existing network environment without disrupting any of the products and services that are in place.

-9.3.3 Transferring Time Synchronization Services
+8.3.3 Transferring Time Synchronization Services

-You can use either of the two migration types offered by the Migration Tool to transfer time synchronization services from NetWare to OES 2:
+You can use either of the two migration types offered by the Migration Tool to transfer time synchronization services from NetWare to OES:

-- Consolidate: Both consolidation on the same tree and consolidation to a different tree are supported.
-For more information, see Section A.1.1, "Consolidating Selected Data or Services," on page 101. - Transfer ID: Transfer ID migrations must occur within in the same tree.
-For more information, see Section A.1.2, "Transferring an Entire NetWare Server," on page 102.
+- Migrate: Both migration on the same tree and migration to a different tree are supported.
+For more information, see Section A.1.1, "Migrating Selected Data or Services," on page 95. - Transfer ID: Transfer ID migrations must occur within in the same tree.
+For more information, see Section A.1.2, "Transferring an Entire NetWare Server," on page 96.

-To transfer time synchronization services from NetWare to OES 2, follow the instructions in "Migrating Timesync/NTP from NetWare to NTP on OES 2 Linux" in the OES 2 SP3: Migration Tool Administration Guide.
+To transfer time synchronization services from NetWare to OES, follow the instructions in "Migrating NTP to OES 2015 SP1" in the OES 2015 SP1: Migration Tool Administration Guide.

-9.4 Service Location Protocol (SLP)
+8.4 Service Location Protocol (SLP)

-SLP is not a migratable service, however, it is a critical component of OES 2 and must be planned as part of your upgrade strategy.
+SLP is not a migratable service, however, it is a critical component of OES and must be planned for in your upgrade strategy.

-- Section 9.4.1, "About SLP in OES 2," on page 85 - Section 9.4.2, "Platform Differences in SLP Services," on page 85 - Section 9.4.3, "Setting Up SLP on OES 2," on page 86
+- Section 8.4.1, "About SLP in OES," on page 81 - Section 8.4.2, "Platform Differences in SLP Services," on page 81 - Section 8.4.3, "Setting Up SLP on OES," on page 82

-9.4.1 About SLP in OES 2
+8.4.1 About SLP in OES

 SLP lets network services register their availability on the network.
-SLP agents then keep track of which services are available and provide that information to applications that need it, such as the Novell ClientTM.
+SLP agents then keep track of which services are available and provide that information to applications that need it.